tylergorecki/ds5100-finalproject-ttg6nx/README.md

 ### Analyzer class

-The analyzer class contains the following methods and attributes:
+The Analyzer class contains the following methods and attributes:

 ```python
 class Analyzer: